 What record keeping obligations should be considered with AI scribe recordings of the patient encounter?

-While the final chart entry is subject to record retention requirements, legislative and regulatory requirements do not generally address whether audio recordings of this nature must also be kept in the patient’s chart.
+While the final chart entry is subject to record retention requirements, a majority of Colleges do not generally address whether audio recordings or transcripts of this nature must also be kept in the patient’s chart.

 When you are not the custodian, you are encouraged to work with hospital or facility administration to find ways to retain any clinically relevant information that may be required.